PierBover/prosemirror-cookbook/README.md

 })
 ```
 #### Apply a decoration to the selected node(s)
-A plugin for applying a decoration to the all the nodes that are "touched" by a selection:
+A plugin for applying a decoration to all the nodes that are "touched" by a selection:
 ```js
 new Plugin({
   props: {